Is there an energy price cap for business?

 For businesses on fixed-rate contracts, the discount was the difference between this baseline wholesale price and the rates agreed to when the energy contract was signed.
 Check out the government website to find out how much the discounts were worth.

 If reference wholesale prices fell below this government-supported price, then rates were no longer discounted.
-This happened on December 26, 2022, meaning that any deals signed between then and January 16, 2023 (the latest data point we have) won't be eligible for a discount under the scheme.
+This happened on December 26, 2022, meaning that any deals signed between then and January 16, 2023 (the latest data point we have) wouldn't have been eligible for a discount under the scheme.

 For out-of-contract, deemed, or any other variable rate contracts, the discount was the difference between the government baseline wholesale price and the relevant wholesale price charged by your supplier.
 But this discount was subject to a ‘maximum discount’ of 34.5p per kWh for electricity and 9.1p per kWh for gas.